pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

 ## Import user defined secrets in YAML format as ytt data.values

 The `import_data_values_secrets` is an array of additional secrets in YAML format that can be imported into the Namespace Provisioner as data.values under the `data.values.imported` key.
-The Namespace Provisioner package creates a SecretImport for each secret listed in the array in the `tap-namespace-provisioning` namespace.
+Namespace Provisioner creates a SecretImport for each secret listed in the array in the `tap-namespace-provisioning` namespace.
 Alternatively, you can manually create a SecretExport for the same secrets and export them to the `tap-namespace-provisioning` namespace.
 The following parameters are available:

-- `name`: Name of the secret to be imported to use as valuesFrom in kapp.
+- `name`: The ame of the secret to be imported to use as valuesFrom in kapp.
-- `namespace`: Namespace where the secret exists.
+- `namespace`: The namespace where the secret exists.
 - `create_export`:  A boolean flag that determines whether a `SecretExport` resource should be created in the namespace.
 The default value is `false`.
 If the secret is already exported, ensure that it is exported to the `tap-namespace-provisioning` namespace.

 >**Note** The `stringData` key of the secret must have .`yaml` or .`yml` suffix.